Event-Triggered Islanding in Inverter-Based Grids: Islanding Detection

 \subsubsection{Training Process}

 The feature vectors are forwarded to the learning algorithms described in Sections \ref{s:SVM} and \ref{s:Ensemble} to train the islanding detection classifiers.
 The training of the classifiers is performed independently (and in parallel).
 In Table \ref{tab:learningAlg}, we compile information on the structure and the specific characteristics of the learning algorithms.
 Each corresponding algorithm enhances the fitting capabilities of the combined classifier since cubic and Gaussian kernel functions, as well as bagged decision trees, learn to predict how changes in features are reflected on the dynamic system states.
-It should be highlighted that learner training is an offline process that can be time-consuming depending on the dimension of the feature vectors and the size of the training dataset.
-Although training is not carried out in real-time, the detection of anomalous events is going to be performed respecting the real-time power system constraints.
+The learner training process is conducted offline (not real-time) and may be time-intensive depending on the feature vector dimensions and training dataset size.
+However, anomalous event detection is designed to be performed by the controllers in real-time.